indikadaprogrammer/RRCodeTest/ReadMe.md

 #### 6. The library should be resilient to the “cloud” environment.
 Add //todo: items at specific sections of code that you feel could be refactored, listing what kind of improvements could be made.

 It is not clear what is meant by "cloud".
-However, if you want the library to work against a Azure SQL instance, it should work without modifications to the code, assuming that the user configure the connection string appropriately.
+However, if you want the library to work against a Azure SQL instance, it should work without modifications to the code, assuming that the user configures the connection string appropriately.
 Connection string for an Azure SQL instance is in the following format.

 <pre>